-6. Asset Mix
+6 Asset Mix

 A Fund's asset mix is the proportion within which various asset classes are represented in the Fund.
-In general, the greater a Fund's allocation to growth assets (equities) relative to income assets (fixed interest and cash), the greater the potential for increased return and inflation protection, but with greater investment risk.
-Conversely the greater the allocation to income assets relative to equities, the greater the Fund's potential for generating consistent returns, with reduced investment risk but with risk of inflation affecting real returns (but being protected against deflation).
+In general, the greater a Fund's allocation to growth assets (e.g., equities) relative to income assets (e.g., fixed interest and cash), the greater the potential for increased return and inflation protection, but with greater investment risk.
+Conversely the greater the allocation to income assets relative to growth assets, the greater the Fund's potential for generating consistent returns, with reduced investment risk but with risk of inflation affecting real returns (but being protected against deflation).

-Alternative assets (hedge funds, private equity funds, commodities and other financial assets) can offer lower correlation with growth or income assets (reducing Fund risk) and increased diversification.
+Alternative assets (hedge funds, private equity funds, commodities and other financial assets) can offer lower correlation with traditional growth or income assets (reducing Fund risk) and increased diversification.